sandyw11/AES_on_GPU/README.md

 This project contains the experiment results of three benchmarks, AES application in the GPGPU-sim, cache micro benchmark, and the AES benchmark used in the paper.

-1. AES application in the GPGPU-sim
+1.AES application in the GPGPU-sim

 The configuration of this application uses L1 and L2 caches.